03/2014 – 02/2017

 The major outputs of the SmartReFlex project are:

 - The six participating regions implement a RES DHC favourable framework (legal, energy planning, organisational and financial framework) and support RES DHC market development.

 - Capacity is built-up and know-how is transferred to relevant stakeholder groups in the participating forerunner regions.
-These stakeholder groups are involved in the project activities and ownership for the project is created.
+These stakeholder groups are involved in the project activities and ownership to the project is created.

-- New RES DHC investments are made (planned, in progress or built) due to WP4 support activities and dissemination, including both new DHC plants or RES in existing DHC systems.
+- New RES DHC investments are made (planned, in progress or built) due to WP4 support activities and dissemination, including both new DHC plants and/or RES in existing DHC systems.

 - Authorities, stakeholders and market actors in states and regions beyond the project target areas replicate the SmartReFlex activities due to the intense dissemination.

 - Project results, solutions and structures are endorsed by relevant bodies and stakeholder associations, guaranteeing the sustainability of the project and impact beyond the project lifetime.

 - RES DHC capacity installed or planned up to 280 Mio. € (790 by 2020), corresponding to 14 new plants or modernisations of existing plants; this would mean 540,000 toe/year renewable energy production, 420,000 toe/year primary energy savings compared to projections and 1,248 kt CO2/year reduction of greenhouse gas emissions,